- Solar advice hub

 Since batteries won’t let you discharge them beyond their DoD, you don’t need to worry about this happening while you’re using them – but considering this attribute is a vital part of the buying process.

-After all, if you get a 5.2kWh battery with an 80% DoD, that means it has a useable capacity of 4.16kWh – which is 1.04kWh more than the same battery with a 60% DoD.
+After all, if you get a 5.2kWh battery with an 80% DoD, that means it has a usable capacity of 4.16kWh – which is 1.04kWh more than the same battery with a 60% DoD.

 Thankfully, batteries with a DoD of 100% are becoming increasingly common.